qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/admin/roles.md

 ## Exercises

-* Pre-set the breakout rooms (Alyse is doing the first slide deck, so Matt / Trey will do this, Alyse will do that for other slide decks)
+* Preset the breakout rooms (Alyse is doing the first slide deck, so Matt / Trey will do this, Alyse will do that for other slide decks)
     * Pre-assign them and manually send them into the room
 * Click "Open breakout rooms" and everyone will get sent (after clicking "confirm")
 * Give a 5-minute warning before closing the breakout rooms: There's a "Broadcast a message" button we can use in the breakout room submenu.
-* Close the breakout rooms: When we do this, everyone gets a 60-second countdown.
+* Close the breakout rooms: When we do this, everyone gets a 60 second countdown.
 Can we change this in the meeting settings? _Yes, but we're going to stick with the default 60 seconds._